Shadow-Hubb/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3-new_owner changes owner of hello to betty
 4-empty creates an empty file called hello
-5-execute adds execute permission to owner of file hello
+5-execute adds execute permission to owner of file hello 6-multiple_permissions adds execute permission to user group and read permissions to others